AmbyHasan/AmbyVerse-Language-Translator-/README.md

 # AmbyVerse-Language-Translator-
 A language translating tool...
-This is my very fast solo project donw exclusively using ->HTML , CSS and JavaScript..
+This is my very fast solo project done exclusively using ->HTML , CSS and JavaScript..